KingChampion36/chemistryedu/docs/physical-chemistry/electrochemistry/batteries-and-corrosion.md

 ### Dry cell or Leclanche cell

-* It consists of zinc container that also acts as anode and the cathode is a carbon (graphite) road surrounded by powdered manganese dioxide and carbon.
+* It consists of zinc container that also acts as anode and the cathode is a carbon (graphite) rod surrounded by powdered manganese dioxide and carbon.

 * The space between the electrodes is filled by a moist paste of ammonium chloride (NH<sub>4</sub>Cl) and zinc chloride (ZnCl<sub>2</sub>).
 The electrode reactions are complex but they can be written approximately as: